sanjitk7/RealWorldBugDiscovery/defects4j/README.md

 defects4j test
 ```

+**Progress made for this milestone for Defects4J:**

+- Created tests for 24 bugs with about 5+ mins of budget for Randoop Regression tests.
+The rest could not be generated even with 10+ min budget.
+- Created tests for 59 bugs using Randoop for Randoop Regression tests.
+- Created tests for 68 bugs using Evosuite Regression tests with about 3+ min budgets.
+- Working on Coverage and Visualization.

+## Background for (Milestone 2)

 **Challenges:**

-- The bugs from Chart project were also not obtained due to an error getting the code through the defects4j framework with SVN and SQLite incompatibility on local machines.
+- Tests for Chart could not be obtained due to SVN errors on MacOS system.
 - Have not been able to fix the SVN-SQLite environment version bug - the machine does not seem to use the right version even when there are multiple versions installed and the right one is exported to the $PATH environment.
 - Will be experimenting and look for a fix for next milestone.
 - Computing CodeBLUE the naive way using a list of file names yields incorrect results (0.5 for all bugs) but using an alternative-approach of concatenating file content and computing it yields the correct result in the range of ~0.999.
 However this has been ignored in the results due to high overhead and taking lots of hours in my local machine.